probcomp/gen-examples-perception/examples/blender/README.md

+# How to run experiments

 First, start the blender server:
 ```
 blender -b HumanKTH.decimated.blend -P blender_depth_server.py
 ```
+Warning: Make sure you are blocking incoming connections on the given port, the server does not authenticate.

-To train the deep-learning based proposal, use:
+To train the deep-learning based proposal (generate `inference_network_params.jld`), use:
 ```
 julia train.jl
 ```